-When asked to open up, don’t embarrassed because your therapist has seen it all thousands of times over.
-By keeping them apart, you will ensure that your wax gets done not only quickly (with less chances of them sticking together and causing more discomfort), but also allows your therapist to work very quickly to reduce your pain.
+When asked to open up, don’t embarrass yourself because your therapist has seen it all thousands of times over.
+By keeping them apart, you will ensure that your wax gets done not only quickly (with less chance of them sticking together and causing more discomfort), but also allows your therapist to work very quickly to reduce your pain.

 What is the pain like?